mantmic/freshdesk-data/README.md

 * python >= 3.7
 * sqlite3 >= 3.28

-Note that some queries use window functions, which have only been supported in sqlite since version 3.5, please ensure that sqlite3 is at the appropriate version.

 These scripts have been tested using Ubuntu, results may vary in Windows or MacOS.

 ### Python packages